parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

     1. Add all in-scope domains to Burp (most likely already done during the test).
     2. `Project > Save Copy` and check `Save in-scope items only`.
     3. This will remove all out-of-scope items from the new copy.
-4. Remove large items from history and target (if I have time):
-    1. Remove all Burp history filters.
-    2. Sort by size.
-    3. Remove all but one copy of large static resources like images and js files.
-    4. There will be extra copies in the `Target` tab too.

 ### Why?
 Keeping Burp projects have saved my hide more than I can count.
 Before storing